 The third group of questions in the questionnaire consisted of questions about the use of specific types of mobile applications during, and before the coronavirus pandemic.
 In the first question, the participants had to respond if they were using specific types of mobile applications before the pandemic.
 In the second question related to the same mobile applications, the participants had to respond if they were using these applications during the pandemic.
 The mobile applications were divided into the following types: grocery shopping, clothes/footwear/other shopping, gift shopping (clothes/footwear/other) and delivery to the wanted address, ticket reservation/shopping for cultural events (movies/theatres/museums/other), transport ticket reservation/shopping, parking services and mobile applications for communication.
 As expected, the results confirmed that the number of users increased for the first three mentioned types of mobile applications as well as for the ones used for communication.
 The number of users for all the other types of mobile applications decreased which was also not surprising since the public and private transportation were used less during the pandemic, and there were less cultural events, that is, institutions for cultural events were completely shut down for a certain period of time.
-Even though the participants marked the previous statements related to the frequency of using mobile applications (of all types) were used more often during the pandemic.
+Even though the participants marked the previous statements related to the frequency of using mobile applications for buying products with points higher than 3, it was clear that the formulated hypothesis could not be accepted because it was not confirmed that the mobile applications (of all types) were used more often during the pandemic.
 Indeed, the use of mobile applications for buying products increased, but, as it was mentioned, the participants didn't use the other mobile applications to such extent.